- 4-6 large portobello mushrooms (de-gilled and rinsed)

 - Combine the oil, onion, garlic, soy sauce, and balsamic vinegar into a bowl.
 Pour mixture evenly over the mushroom caps and let stand for 1 hour.

-- Grill over hot grill for 10 minutes or back at 350°F for 15-20 minutes, regardless of method be sure to flip half way.
+- Grill over hot grill for 10 minutes or bake at 350°F for 15-20 minutes, regardless of method be sure to flip half way.
 Serve immediately or save for later use.

 Note: These are best served on a lightly toasted/crunch bread.
 The sauce can be saved for a variety of uses.
 From a basic salad dressing, to additional flavor enhancers for multigrain medley, and even used for stuffed portobellos.
 If you want to stuff these portobellos with anything, use the same preparation as above but solely bake and do not flip, cook gill side up.
 Add your favorite stuffing and cook together.